ddigiorg/ddigiorg.github.io/pages/technology/linux.md

 5. Type `git config --list` to check the user git settings
 6. Type `git clone https://github.com/ddigiorg/notes.git` to clone the notes repo as a test

+## Make

+[Make](https://en.wikipedia.org/wiki/Make_(software)) is a build automation tool that automatically builds executable programs and libraries from source code by reading files called Makefiles which specify how to derive the target program.

+1. Type `sudo pacman -S make` to install make
+2. Type `make --version` to verify installation

 ## Xorg

 [Xorg](https://wiki.archlinux.org/index.php/Xorg) (commonly referred as simply X) is the most popular display server among Linux users.